7sDream/tui-markup/README.md

 [Document][doc]|[Changelog][changelog]

-## Example
+## Examples

 ![help-text][help-text-screenshot]

+The example is shown in Windows Terminal, using the following command:

+`cargo run --example tui --features tui -- examples/help.txt`

 The source markup text of this article can be found in [examples/help.txt].

+you can change the last argument to your file to render other article, for example `examples/indexed` for a full xterm256 color chart:

+![color-chart][indexed-screenshot]

+## Generators

 Besides the language syntax and parser, this crate defined a standard compilation process for you to add this language support for your host application easily.

 We provide some builtin implementation for popular crates, See [Builtin generators][doc-builtin-gens].

-The example screenshot is using the `tui` generator, print in Windows Terminal, using the following command:

-`cargo run --example tui --features tui -- examples/help.txt`:
+All the examples above uses `tui` generator, but others like `ansi` will work fine too, just change the `tui` in command to `ansi` too see it.

-## Syntax
+## Markup syntax

 Only one syntax `<tag content>` to add style to content.